Optimal low-rank posterior covariance approximation in linear Gaussian inverse problems on Hilbert spaces: Acknowledgements

 \section{Acknowledgements}

 The research of the authors has been partially funded by the Deutsche Forschungsgemeinschaft (DFG) Project-ID 318763901 -- SFB1294.
-The authors thank Ricardo Baptista and Youssef Marzouk for helpful remarks concerning the joint approximation problem, and Bernhard Stankewitz for helpful discussions.
+The authors thank Youssef Marzouk (Massachusetts Institute of Technology) and Bernhard Stankewitz (University of Potsdam) for helpful discussions, and Thomas Mach (University of Potsdam) for suggestions about the manuscript.